1978 Democratic Midterm Conference

-The 1978 Democratic Midterm Conference was held at the Cook Convention Center in Memphis, Tennessee on December 7-10, 1978.
+The 1978 Democratic Midterm Conference a "mini convention" held by the Democratic Party following the 1978 midterm elections.
+It took place at the Cook Convention Center in Memphis, Tennessee, on December 7-10, 1978.
 At the time, the Democratic National Committee was in debt due to the cost of the Jimmy Carter 1976 presidential campaign.

-Compared to the previous midterm conference in 1974, the DNC voted to cut the number of delegates to be credentialed at the 1978 conference to 1,633 delegates.
-The DNC voted in favor of Memphis over Denver, Honolulu and Seattle.
-Carter attended the event and delivered a keynote speech despite his polling numbers declining.
-Ted Kennedy delivered a speech which criticized the Carter administration's fiscal and economic policies.
-Journalists noted the quieter mood compared to 1974.
+Compared to the previous midterm conference held in Kansas City in 1974, the Democratic National Committee voted to cut the number of delegates to be credentialed at the 1978 conference to 1,633 delegates.
+The Democratic National Committee voted in favor of Memphis as the location, choosing it over Denver, Honolulu, and Seattle.
+President Jimmy Carter attended the event and delivered a keynote speech despite his polling numbers declining.